andr-ew/cartographer/README.md

 ### types

-`region`: division, placed end-to-end in buffer space and will non cross another region.
+`region`: division, placed end-to-end in buffer space and will not cross another region.

 `loop`: may occupy any area within a region, overlap other loops withing that region